oliver-veal/robotics-coursework/docs/source/index.rst

 *Definition 5: Jacobian* [12]_

 With the provided equations, these can be expanded to isolate the different ``q_dot`` multipliers (elements in the Jacobian).
-This is show in the expanded kinematics equations below:
+This is shown in the expanded kinematics equations below:

 .. image:: img/jacobian_equations.png
    :width: 500